SolidDigital/Recipes/app/_posts/masseuse/2014-07-17-masseuse-routers.md

 ##Push State

-On a server all routers should be redirect to the index.
+On a server all routes should be redirected to render the same html index page:

 ```javascript
 // Express router example